alifeee/ringram/README.md

   - check on different device sizes
   - check on different browsers
 - add new puzzle every day with CRON CI

+## 3x3

+What is 4x4 specific?
+Some things.
+To make 3x3 (or other sizes) possible...

+Some things could be changed to be "last of type" or "first of type" instead of hard-indexed `0..4`.

+Some others will have to be switched based on the puzzle size (such as functions which transform the flat list of inputs into a puzzle).
+Maybe I'll have to template language the CSS file...

+### Other sizes

+Any size is reasonably possible.
+Larger ones will start to have LOTS of dots/dashes, so these should be very wrappable by this stage.